romits800/seccon_experiments/README.md

 ## Compile the code
-To use SecConCG, clone this repo, recursively to clone the submodules.
+To use SecConCG, clone this repo recursively to clone the submodules.

 Then, enter to the `src` directory in `secConCG`: